Barbarea vulgaris: Description

 Chemical substances in this species include saponins, flavonoids, and glucosinolates.
+It usually has a peppery taste.

 Taxonomy

-Formally, B. vulgaris was first published and described by William Aiton in his 'Hortus Kewensis' Vol.4 on page 109 in 1812.
-Some references still mention Robert Brown (Robert Brown (botanist, born 1773)), as the author.
-Indeed, botanists believe that R. Brown was the actual author of the first botanical description of B. vulgaris in the description of the family Brassicaceae (in Hortus Kew. ed.
-2).
-However, W. T. Aiton, the publishing author, did not mention or indicate R. Brown's name for Brassicaceae; therefore, W. T. Aiton is author of the Brassicaceae novelties in this work.
+Formally, B. vulgaris was first published and described by William Aiton in his Hortus Kewensis (1812).
+Some references still mention Robert Brown as the author.
+Indeed, botanists believe that Brown was the actual author of the first botanical description of B. vulgaris in the description of the family Brassicaceae.
+However, W. T. Aiton, the publishing author, did not mention or indicate Brown's name for Brassicaceae; therefore, W. T. Aiton is author of the Brassicaceae novelties in this work.

-B. vulgaris has various common names of which the most commonly used is 'wintercress' (e.g. Gleason, H.A.
-Illustrated Flora of the NE United States and Adjacent Canada, 1952), which can also be used for the entire genus Barbarea.
-Many other common names are listed in various sources, including (in alphabetical order), 'cressy-greens', 'English wintercress', 'herb-Barbaras', 'rocket cress', and 'yellow rocket'.
-Two additional names sometimes used, 'bittercress' and 'upland cress' are ambiguous; the name 'bittercress' usually signifies various species of the genus Cardamine, and 'upland cress' usually signifies Barbarea verna.
+B. vulgaris has various common names of which the most commonly used is 'wintercress', which can also be used for the entire genus Barbarea.
+Many other common names are listed in various sources, including (in alphabetical order), 'creases', 'creasy greens', 'cressy-greens', 'English wintercress', 'herb-Barbaras', 'rocket cress', and 'yellow rocket'.
+Two additional names sometimes used, 'bittercress' and 'upland cress' are ambiguous; the name 'bittercress' usually signifies various species of the genus Cardamine, and 'upland cress' usually signifies B. verna.

 Etymology

 The genus name Barbarea derives from Saint Barbara, the patron saint of artillerymen and miners, as this plant in the past was used to soothe the wounds caused by explosions.
-The species Latin name vulgaris means “common”.
+The species Latin name vulgaris means "common".